For a listing of Early Care and Education (ECE) centers and sites that offer 4K through MMSD, please see our List of 4K Sites.

 MMSD supports having students progress with same-age peers.
 However, in unique situations, parents may decide enrollment in 4K is best for their child.
 Students may not repeat 4K.

 Please note: When an MMSD school based 4K program reaches enrollment capacity, a student may be assigned to a different nearby MMSD school.
+There are a variety of criteria involved with 4K placement.
+Students living in the school's attendance area, or having a sibling attending that school or having an identified disability placement; will allow a student school placement ahead of other students.

 Families can enroll online at mmsd.org/enroll, and then follow up to complete the enrollment process at any elementary school.
 Families need to print off their online enrollment and bring a copy of their child’s birth certificate and immunizations to the school.
 The enrolling parent should also provide proof of address and official photo identification (driver's license, international government issued ID or passport), with proof of parent/guardian relationship to the student (birth certificate/court documentation).
 If parents/guardians are unable to provide proof for verification, please contact the MMSD Enrollment Office at 608-663-4957 or email@example.com.
 Those who are not able to enroll online, may choose to complete the entire enrollment process at any elementary school.